 Most people take their fertility for granted and do not expect to have problems conceiving.
-However, one in nine couples experience fertility difficulties.
+However, one in six couples experience fertility difficulties.

 What to do if you suspect a problem

 If you have been trying to conceive for a year or more, it is time to seek medical advice.
 If you are over 35, you should see a doctor if you have been trying to conceive for six months or more.

 The first point of contact should be your general practitioner (GP) who will start an infertility investigation.
 This involves a detailed medical history and a physical examination of both partners and some basic tests to make sure that the woman is ovulating and that the man produces sperm.
 If everything seems in order, your GP may advise you to keep trying for a little longer before consulting a fertility specialist.
 However, if your test results indicate a problem, your doctor will refer you to a fertility specialist without delay.
 The fertility specialist will do more tests to establish the cause of infertility and determine the type of treatment you may need.

 Causes of infertility

 There are many reasons why pregnancy does not occur.
 About one third of infertility cases are due to male factors and one third due to female factors.
 Sometimes both partners have a fertility problem.
 In about 20 per cent of cases, there is no apparent cause of infertility, so called unexplained or idiopathic infertility.
 As more couples delay childbearing age-related infertility is becoming more common.

 A diagnosis of infertility often comes as a shock.
 It is unexpected and unwelcome and emotionally challenging.
 Unlike other adverse life events, which may have a clear resolution, infertility is uniquely distressing because it can last for many years and the outcome is uncertain.
 Some people find it helpful to discuss their feelings with a psychologist or counsellor.
 Others feel better if they take action by starting treatment.

 What to do next